ondieki1237/stayfresh/ROOM_RENTAL_SYSTEM.md

 ## Notes

-- All monetary values in USD
+- All monetary values in KSH
 - Dates use ISO 8601 format
 - Authorization required for all endpoints
 - Admin role checked server-side